pulp-platform/Insitu-Cache/README.md

 ## 📜  License

-All hardware sources and tool scripts are licensed under the Solderpad Hardware License 0.51 (see `LICENSE`).
+All hardware sources and tool scripts are licensed under the Solderpad Hardware License 0.51 (see `LICENSE`), while figures under the `doc` folder are licensed under the CC-BY-ND license.
 Feel free to use, modify, and star ⭐ the repo if you find Insitu-Cache helpful!